Klus3kk/gloomy/README.md

 <img src="public/logo.png" alt="Gloomy Logo" width="75"/>

 Gloomy is a private file delivery hub for gloomyclue.com.
-The aim is simple: secure releases, QuickDrop bursts for short-lived sharing, and a clean dark UI that stays out of the way when you’re hunting for a build.
+The aim is simple: secure releases and QuickDrop bursts for short-lived sharing.

 - Catalogue entries live in Firestore, backed by Firebase Storage and Cloudflare.
 - Password prompts hash on the client and every download goes through a signed URL.